afourmy/pyEarth/README.md

 # Introduction

 pyEarth is a lightweight 3D visualization of the Earth implemented with pyQt and OpenGL: it is the 3D counterpart of [pyGISS](https://github.com/afourmy/pyGISS "pyGISS").

+Users can:
-Users can import shapefiles to visualize maps in 3D, create objects (nodes or links) using Excel, and export a project to Google Earth.
+* import shapefiles to visualize maps in 3D.
+* create objects (nodes or links) using Excel.
+* export a project to Google Earth.

 ![pyEarth demo](https://github.com/afourmy/PyEarth/blob/master/readme/pyEarth.gif)